What time does the festival open and close?

 Are there any parking facilities at the Big Tent?

 There's a large festival car park that is accessed from the A912 (Strathmiglo to Falkland road).
 Please please please do not try and park in the village of Falkland.
 With help from the police we will have stewards directing visitors to the car park and it will be clearly signed.
-Anyone trying to access the Big Tent through the village or the Leslie road will be redirected back to the designated car parks by stewards.
-Car parking costs £5 (for either a day or full weekend).
+There is a charge of £5 for a weekend space (same price for weekend as day) but if you book early, it's £4.50.
+Sestran have created a Tripshare scheme - visit our 'Getting Here' page for info on how to sign up.

 I live in Falkland and I'm worried about the traffic the festival will cause.
 What are you doing about it?

 Our relationship with the community of Falkland is really important to us and it is our aim not to encourage any vehicles to access the Big Tent via the village.
 Visitor traffic will be directed to the same car park as last year so that's from the Strath-Falkland road (A912).
 There will be plenty of signage encouraging visitors to make there way to the car park and the police and stewards will be on hand to help.
-Any vehicles that do venture up the High Street will be met with 'No Big Tent Access' signs and stewards on the approach to West Port.
+Exhibitors, traders and artists will enter the festival site via the Pillars entrance.
+The only vehicles encouraged to come along the High Street are the free shuttle buses to drop visitors off.
+Any vehicles that do venture up the High Street will be met with 'No Big Tent Access' signs on the approach to West Port.

 Lost and Found